HackRU/handbook/README.md

 # HackRU-RND-Handbook
 The mighty handbook for all of RND!
-Follow theses mighty instructions young padawan and have an amazing hackathn!
+Follow theses mighty instructions young padawan and have an amazing hackathon!

 ## 4.7 Research and Development